 All Ports: Select this option to configure IP mapping.
 Using this method, the ECS instance with the specified private IP can receive any Internet requests using any protocol on any port.
 This is the same as binding an EIP to the ECS instance.

-You must specify the public port, private port, and IP protocol when configuring port mapping.
+You must specify the public port, private port, and IP protocol when the port mapping is selected.